smXplorer/AlliGator/docs/source/alligator-phasor-graph-panel.rst

 derived quantities) or the average of the replicas' phasors, when checked off.
 In practice, there appears to be very little difference between the two in most cases.

+For further information, check the :ref:`alligator-shot-noise-influence-average-lifetime` page of the manual.

+.. _exporting-additional-phasor-quantities:

 Exporting Additional Phasor Quantities
 ++++++++++++++++++++++++++++++++++++++